nathaa13/CyberSecurity-AttackType-Detection/README.md

 * The file must follow the format of the original cybersecurity_attacks dataset (**without the "Attack Type" column**).
 Examples of CSV files to provide in testpredict.csv and testpredict-several-lines.csv.
 * The application will display predictions for each row in the file.

-The result will be displayed at the bottom of the page!
+The result will be displayed at the bottom of the page.